etwk/blog/content/lists/books.md

 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)
+### Islam
+- [ ] Faith at War: A Journey on the Frontlines of Islam, from Baghdad to Timbuktu (Yaroslav Trofimov) #history
+- [ ] A History of the Muslim World: From Its Origins to the Dawn of Modernity #history

 ## Science
 - [ ] Why Animals Talk: The New Science of Animal Communication